Lattice control of non-ergodicity in a polar lattice gas: Experimental relevance

-\paragraph{Experimental relevance.--} Our results are directly relevant for on-going and near-future experiments with low-dimensional dipolar gases in optical lattices, including magnetic atoms, polar molecules, and Rydberg gases.
-Our results indicate that for a polar lattice gas there is a very significant difference between the case in which low-dimensionality is achieved in a 3D lattice, and the case in which it is obtained by means of transversal harmonic confinement.
-In the former case, the suppression of transversal hopping requires a very strong lattice on the transversal directions, resulting in $l_\perp < l$.
-The $1/j^3$ dependence should be hence approximately reached for a sufficiently large lattice depth $s$.
+Our results are directly relevant for on-going and near-future experiments with low-dimensional dipolar gases in optical lattices, including magnetic atoms, polar molecules, and Rydberg gases.
+For a polar lattice gas, our analysis reveals that there should be a potentially very significant difference between the case in which one-dimensionality is achieved in a 3D lattice, and the case in which it is obtained by means of transversal harmonic confinement.
+In the former case, the suppression of transversal hopping requires a very strong lattice on the transversal directions, resulting in $l_\perp \ll l$.
+The typically assumed $1/j^3$ dependence is hence approximately reached for a sufficiently large lattice depth $s$~\cite{Wall2013}.
 In the latter case, in contrast, even tight transversal confinements may result in strongly modified properties.
 For example, a lattice depth of $s=20$ and a transversal confinement with $\chi\simeq 0.5$ results in $\beta_{\mathrm{eff}}(B)\simeq 2$.
 For $^{164}$Dy in an UV lattice with $\lambda=180$nm this would require $\omega_\perp/2\pi \simeq 4.6\,$kHz, whereas a frequency $1.58\,$kHz will be needed for a NaK molecule in a lattice with $\lambda=500$nm.
 Note that changing $\omega_\perp$, modifies both $V/t$ and $\beta_{\mathrm{eff}}$.
 In Fig.~\ref{fig:5}(b) we show the trajectories in $(V/t,\beta_{\mathrm{eff}})$ for $s=8$ obtained for different $\chi$ for Dy and NaK (for $s=8$ the hopping times are respectively $10\,\mathrm{ms}$ and $31\,\mathrm{ms}$).
 Note that in both cases the localization-to-delocalization transition may be crossed by changing $\omega_\perp$ at a fixed lattice depth.

-\paragraph{Conclusions.--} Hard-core polar lattice gases are typically described by a model with $1/r^3$ interactions, whose properties are solely given by the ratio $V/t$.
-In contrast, we have shown that an actual polar gas in an optical lattice presents an interaction decay whose form is universally given by a single parameter, $B$, given by the transversal confinement and the lattice depth.
-The actual decay may depart very significantly from $1/r^3$ strongly modifying the Hilbert-space fragmentation and the dynamics and localization of particles.
-Interestingly, fragmentation and particle dynamics become basically identical to a model with $1/j^{\beta_{\mathrm{eff}}(B)}$, as long as $\beta_{\mathrm{eff}}>1$.
-Hence dipolar gases behave to a large extent as a system with a power-law tunable by a proper choice of the transversal confinement.